-- 1. Select the desired profile number from the Profile No. box. - Select the start time for each tariff change point and the corresponding active tariff number. - 3.
-Repeat the setup for all active profiles.
+- 1. Select the desired season and day type - 2.
+Select the start time for each tariff change point and the corresponding active tariff number. - 3.
+Repeat the setup for all seasons and types of day.

 The first tariff change point is fixed at 00:00 hours, and the last tariff change you specified will be in use until 00:00 hours on the next day.